Secure-Embedded-Systems/benchmark-SLx-IC/README.md

 # benchmark-SLx-IC
-Artifact for "Benchmarking and configuring security levels in intermittent computing"
+Artifact for "Benchmarking and configuring security levels in intermittent computing" made available on publication